Frederica Williams

-Frederica M. Williams, MBA, FCIS has served as the president and chief executive officer of Whittier Street Health Center in Boston, Massachusetts since 2002.
+Frederica M. Williams is a Sierra Leonean health administrator who has served as the president and chief executive officer of Whittier Street Health Center in Boston, Massachusetts since 2002.

-Biography
+Early life and education

 Frederica Williams was born in Freetown, Sierra Leone.
 Her family belong to the Creole ethnic group in Sierra Leone.

-Williams attended the London School of Accountancy, passed the examinations of the Institute of Chartered Secretaries and Administrators, United Kingdom, and was elected fellow of the institute.
-She obtained a graduate certificate in administration and management from Harvard Extension School.
-And a Master in Business Administration with a concentration in finance from Anna Maria College in Paxton, Massachusetts.
-She also passed the exams of the Institute of Administrative Management (UK) with distinction and has participated in several executive education programs at the Harvard Business School.
+Williams attended the London School of Accountancy.
+She obtained a graduate certificate in administration and management from Harvard Extension School and a Master in Business Administration with a concentration in finance from Anna Maria College in Paxton, Massachusetts.

+Career

-She moved from London to Boston in 1984 and worked at various hospitals until joining Whittier Street Health Center in February 2002 as its president and chief executive officer.
+Williams moved from London to Boston in 1984 and worked at various hospitals until joining Whittier Street Health Center in February 2002 as its president and chief executive officer.
 Since Williams began at Whittier, the number of people served increased from 5,000 to 25,000 in 2012, and was close to 30,000 in 2018.

-Under Williams' direction, Whittier has embarked upon a community outreach campaign, which has included hosting New England's largest men's health summit, making health care practitioners available at local houses of worship.
-Under her leadership, the health center built its first permanent 78,900-square foot, Silver LEED-certified health facility in 2012, with the capacity to provide 220,000 visits annually.
-In 2015, it inaugurated its Health and Wellness Institute to help address chronic diseases in inner-city Boston and to provide affordable access to an exercise facility and community garden.

-In June 2017, the organization opened a second clinic in North Dorchester.
-This clinic is located in a senior housing building in a high need neighborhood.

 In 2018, Williams was honored by the WSHC Board of Directors who named the building "Frederica M. Williams Building".
-Other accomplishments include opening a satellite clinic on Blue Hill Avenue in Roxbury, building a 6,600-square-foot fitness center at the Tremont location, the creation of a community garden, launching a mobile health van outreach initiative, a partnership with the Dana–Farber Cancer Institute, and a men's health clinic.
 On December 6, 2019, the Patriot Vanguard of Sierra Leone recognized Williams for her life mission, business and social justice leadership.

-On November 24, 2020, Harvard Extension School named Williams the recipient of its 2020 Dean Michael Shinagel Award for Service to Others, presented by the Harvard Extension Alumni Association.
-Barbara O'Reilly, director of the Alumni Awards, said: "Frederica Williams embodies exceptional leadership advancing social change in addressing health and economic disparities and social justice in the Greater Boston community."

-On February 20, 2021, Williams launched scholarship funds to educate young children in Freetown, Sierra Leone.